DesperatePeter/starsector-advanced-weapon-control/README.md

 - You want to set weapons to prioritize targets they normally wouldn't (e.g. phase lances as anti-fighter weapons)
 - You dislike it when your weapons don't fire even if there is a reasonable target
 - You want to be able to customize the AI behaviour (in Settings.editme)
-- You want to use advanced modes/suffixes (Opportunist etc.)
+- You want to use advanced tags (Opportunist etc.)
 - You want to get the "full experience"
 - You want to help me improve my custom AI by sending me written reports/video snippets of glitchy weapon behaviour